thomo/sensornode/README.md

 - DS18B20 1-Wire temperature sensor
 - BME280 humidity, pressure, temperature sensor (I2C) - Note: temperature is measured in-chip, so it is usually too inaccurate to measure the environment temperature
 - Si7021 humidity, temperatur sensor (I2C)
+- HTU21 humidity, temperatur sensor (I2C)

 The software will determine which sensors are connected.
-Because of the fixed I2C addresses on the sensors only 1 BME and 1 Si7021 sensors are supported, but multiple 1-Wire sensors.
+Because of the fixed I2C addresses on the sensors only 1 BME and 1 Si7021/HTU21 sensors are supported, but multiple 1-Wire sensors.

 The software provides an configuration web page where the sensors can be enabled and an location can be specified.